oliver32767/cork/readme.md

 ================================

-Cork is a wrapper for the [bottle.py](htttp://bottlepy.org/) micro web-framework, and is designed to enable the quick and easy creation of mock services to use while testing client applications.
+Cork is a wrapper for the [bottle.py](htttp://bottlepy.org/) micro web-framework, and is designed to enable quick and easy creation of mock services to use while testing client applications.
 Cork extends bottle.py with a launcher-type utility, and provides a Python module, `cork`, which provides additional helper methods specific to describing mock web services.